ChainAgnostic/CAIPs/CAIPs/caip-27.md

 ## Simple Summary

-CAIP-27 defines a generic JSON-RPC method for routing method calls to a context defined by a valid [scopeObject][CAIP-217] and tagged with a [sessionId][CAIP-171] for maintaining session continuity.
+CAIP-27 defines a JSON-RPC method for requesting methods to a context defined by a valid [scopeObject][CAIP-217] and tagged with a [sessionId][CAIP-171] for maintaining session continuity.